Skip to main content

 Stream from FFMPEG Web camera to Opencv under WSL

-Now connect FFmpeg and stream video into WSL opencv program.
-The first is to start web camera streaming like in previous case in VLC example.
+Now connect FFmpeg and stream video into the WSL opencv program.
+The first is to start web camera streaming like in the previous case in the VLC example.

 ffmpeg -list_devices true -f dshow -i dummy